Standard state: Typesetting

 Ian M. Mills, who was involved in producing a revision of Quantities, Units and Symbols in Physical Chemistry, suggested that a superscript zero ($^0$) is an equal alternative to indicate "standard state", though a degree symbol (°) is used in the same article.
 The degree symbol has come into widespread use in general, inorganic, and physical chemistry textbooks in recent years.
+When read out loud, the symbol is pronounced "naught".